How to Fix a Broken Link:

 - Good links are descriptive, unique, and have keywords.
 The links should have good information scent, which means they clearly explain where the link will take users.

-- Good links makes sense out of context.
+- Good links make sense out of context.
 If the linked text stood alone without any surrounding text, it should make sense.

 - Helpful links explain the pages it is being linked to.